Pest Control

 • flying termites

-Reproductive termites will eventually grow sets of wings, allowing them to seek out a new area to begin yet another settlement.
+Termites grow sets of wings to find a new area for another settlement.

-Upon finding a said location, it will shed its wings upon finding a mate and become either a King or Queen termite, depending on gender.
+When it finds a place, it loses its wings and becomes a King or Queen termite, depending on gender.

 How Do I Get Rid of Flying Termites in My House?